selimanac/physics-body-editor/readme.md

 - New GUI color schema
 - New coordinate system
 - New zoom level and pivot(origin) functionallties
-- Defold exporter
+- Defold Exporter with .convexshapes and .go files
 - Lots of small bug fixed

 ### Known issues

 - Incorrect Layout Rendering of LwjglCanvas on MacOS [#5004](https://github.com/libgdx/libgdx/issues/5004)
 - Multi-part Detection and Hole Detection are not working as aspected.
 They are disabled.
-Need more invastigation.
+Need more investigation.
 - Swing widget toolkit is ancient and it is not supporting anymore.
+So it may contain bugs.

-Keys:
+### Keys

 Enter -> inset point
 Backspase ->  delete point